mcneel/developer.rhino3d.com/content/en/guides/cpp/defining-new-plugin-commands/index.md

 ## Rhino 8

-The **[Rhino Visual Studio Extension](https://github.com/mcneel/RhinoVisualStudioExtensions/releases)**, for the Rhino 8 C/C++ SDK, includes a template that lets you quickly add new commands to your plug-in project.
+The **[Rhino Visual Studio Extension](https://github.com/mcneel/RhinoVisualStudioExtensions/releases)**, for the Rhino 8 C/C++ SDK, includes a template that lets you quickly add new commands to your plugin project.

-To add a new Rhino command to your plug-in project, right-click on the *Source Files* folder, in *Visual Studio’s Solution Explorer*, and click *Add > New Item...*.
+To add a new Rhino command to your plugin project, right-click on the *Source Files* folder, in *Visual Studio’s Solution Explorer*, and click *Add > New Item...*.
 From the *Add New Item* dialog, select *Empty Command for Rhino 3D (C++)*, specify the name of the command, and click *Add*.

 ![Add New Item](/images/defining-new-plugin-commands-cpp.png)